what is keto diet ? is this diet really good for weight loss??

 High protein ketogenic diet:-

-This is similar to a standard ketogenic diet, but includes more protein.
-The ratio is often 60% fat, 35% protein, and 5% carbs.
+This is a modified ketogenic diet that combines more protein, especially in the following form: the ratio is often 60% fat, 35% protein, or 5%carbs.

 Clinical Way of Keto-Diet:-